- Hiking, Natural Wonders, Parks and Gardens, Recreation, Swimming/Pools Type

 - 2 hours to Half Day Time to Spend

 Read about how we rank Things to Do.

 Smugglers' Notch State Park earned its unique name during the 19th and early 20th centuries when its towering cliffs aided illegal trade between the United States and Canada.
-Goods were transported through the park's narrow pass -- now a toll road -- which is lined with 1,000-foot bluffs.
-One TripAdvisor user says: "We love Smugglers' Notch.
-It is a very scenic drive [through] very twisting roads, with a lot of very large boulders (broken pieces of mountainside, actually) on the sides of the narrow road."
+Goods were transported through the park's narrow pass – now a toll road – which is lined with 1,000-foot cliffs.

-Although the pass is certainly a highlight, recent visitors attest to the beauty of other natural sights like the Sterling Pond and Bingham Fall -- both great spots for a quick dip.
-If you'd like to camp, you can reserve campsites online at the Vermont State Parks' website.
-From the campground, you can easily reach hiking trails of a various difficulty.
+Although the pass is certainly a highlight, recent visitors attest to the beauty of other natural sights like Sterling Pond and Bingham Fall – both great spots for a quick dip.
+If you'd like to camp, you can reserve a spot at one of 20 campsites online at the official Vermont State Parks website.
+From the campground, you can easily reach hiking trails with varying degrees of difficulty.

 Smugglers' Notch State Park is located less than a mile away from Stowe Mountain Resort.
 Public transportation is not available to and from the park, so travelers will need to drive or hail a taxi.
 Free (but limited) parking is available on-site.

 This Vermont park is open annually from mid-May to mid-October.
 One-day access to the park's recreation facilities – which include hiking trails, restrooms and a picnic area – costs $4 per adult and $2 for children ages 4 to 13.
 Kids 3 and younger enter for free.
 To camp in the park, expect to stay a minimum of two nights and pay a $7 reservation fee, plus $20 per night (if pitching a tent or parking a trailer) or $29 per night (when staying in one of the park's lean-tos).

 - Thing to Do